 CySEC also placed limits of the amount of leverage retail traders can be offered.

 Plus500 is licensed by the FCA in the UK as well as by CySEC.
 Its Australia subsidiary Plus500AU Pty Ltd also has an AFSL license from ASIC.

 Plus500 stated that it believes that the CySEC pronouncements will not have a material impact on the company or its operations.

 Plus500 shares recovered somewhat after the statement was issued this afternoon, and at the time of writing are down 12.7% to £5.22, versus yesterday’s close of £5.98.
 Plus500 shares earlier dipped to as low as £4.92.

 Plus500 recently reported fairly strong financial results for Q3 2016.
-And, we understand that November was a very strong month for trading volumes at Plus500 and other leading Forex and CFD brokers thanks to the pre and post US election volatility in the currency, equity and fixed income markets.
+And, we understand that November was a very strong month for trading volumes at Plus500 and other leading CFD brokers thanks to the pre and post US election volatility in the currency, equity and fixed income markets.
 So Q4 should line up nicely for Plus500.